Skip to main content

 The government acquisition process requires agency employees to provide extensive information and documentation pertaining to the project and relevant vendors—including market research, vendor analysis, pricing information, time to implement, and so on.

-To reach an award faster, employees need to take pains to submit complete applications.
-If the employee neglects to submit a required document or if a form is incomplete, they could be setting themselves up to embark on a months-long review process involving email communications and phone calls, and they will need to submit more documents and forms until their application is complete.
-If the contracting officer gets reassigned during that period, which often happens, then many of those communications will be lost, adding more delays to the process.
+A missing document or incomplete form can lead to a months-long review process involving email communications and phone calls.
+The employee will need to submit more documents and forms until their application is complete.
+And if the contracting officer gets reassigned during that period, which often happens, then many of those communications will be lost, adding more delays to the process.

-Doing thorough homework at the preparation stage will save you time in the long run.
-Leverage SAM early, when you’re doing your market research.
-Mine the SAM Contract Opportunities section to see the documentation submitted and vendors considered for similar projects at other agencies.
-You will have different needs than other agencies and will want to tailor your submission accordingly, but looking at other agencies’ documentation is a good place to start.
+You will have different needs than other agencies and will want to tailor your submission accordingly.
+But looking at other agencies’ documentation is a good place to start.
 Since their applications were successfully submitted, their documents can help you learn the proper way to fill in the required forms.

-Want an easier way to mine SAM.gov and other government data sets for data on past procurements?
-ProcureSight is an online tool that makes it easy to find relevant solicitations and awards on public government websites.
 ProcureSight uses automation and AI to gather comprehensive intelligence, reducing the amount of time needed to define requirements and execute acquisitions—so federal agencies can purchase mission-critical goods and services faster.

 Don't start your acquisitions from scratch.